Alpha Hydroxy Acids (AHAs) vs. Beta Hydroxy Acids (BHAs)

 - Reducing hyperpigmentation: When an acne lesion heals, it can leave behind red/dark marks on the skin.
 These marks are called post-inflammatory hyperpigmentation, or hyperpigmentation for short.
 Both AHAs and BHAs can decrease hyperpigmentation by stimulating the growth of new skin cells, which replace the old, discolored skin cells and improve the appearance of the skin.

 The side effects of AHAs and BHAs are similar and generally mild.
+Over-the-counter products, which are used at lower percentages, cause less of these side effects, while professionally-administered peels using AHAs and BHAs as higher concentrations cause much more noticeable side effects.
 These side effects include:

-Expand to read details of these three studies
+Expand to read details of these four studies

 A 2008 study published in Dermatologic Surgery compared the efficacy of a 30% glycolic acid peel with that of a 30% salicylic acid peel.
 To perform this study, the researchers conducted a split-face treatment, meaning that they applied the glycolic acid peel to half of the face, and the salicylic acid peel to the other half of the face, in 20 patients.
 Each patient underwent a total of six peels, performed every two weeks.
 The researchers found that two months following treatment, 75% of the glycolic acid - treated skin and 81% of the salicylic acid - treated skin showed good or fair improvement of mild to moderate acne.
 Although the salicylic acid peel performed slightly better, more patients considered the glycolic acid peel to display a better efficacy, meaning that they perceived that the glycolic acid peel worked better than the salicylic acid peel.3